gew-info8/binary-clock/README.md

 # binary-clock
-A simple binary clock.
+A simple binary clock. <br>
-Made with LOVE and jQuery.
+Made with LOVE and jQuery. <br>
-Will try to make it with vanilla Javascript, but not sure
+Will try to make it with Vanilla Javascript, but not sure. <br>